China sanctions Britons over West's Xinjiang criticism - WTMJ

 China has rejected all criticism over its policies in Xinjiang, along with its crackdown on opposition figures in Hong Kong and threats against Taiwan, the self-governing island democracy China claims as its own territory.
 It has shrugged off U.S. sanctions against officials accused of squelching democracy in Hong Kong and angrily denounced a British plan to offer a path to residency and citizenship to millions of citizens of its former colony.

-The China Research Group, established by a group of Conservative MPs, independent research group Uyghur Tribunal and the Essex Court Chambers, a law firm that also described Chinese policies toward minorities in Xinjiang as crimes against humanity and genocide, were also listed.
+He said Britain wanted to to business with China but accused Xi and a “small cabal” of leading their country in the wrong direction.

-Ghani, a Conservative member of Parliament who is of Muslim heritage, said she “won’t be intimidated” by Beijing’s “extraordinary” move.
+“I really do want China’s voice in the world,” Tugendhat told The Associated Press.
+“But the reality is, Chairman Xi isn’t interested in that.
+What he’s interested in is his own pocket.”

-“This is a wakeup call for all democratic countries and lawmakers that we will not be able to conduct our day-to-day business without China sanctioning us for just attempting to expose what’s happening in Xinjiang and the abuse against the Uyghurs,” she told BBC radio.
+Ghani, a Conservative member of Parliament who is of Muslim heritage, said she would not be intimidated by Beijing’s move, which she called “a wakeup call for all democratic countries and lawmakers.”

 China’s sanctions are the latest move in an increasingly bitter row over Xinjiang, where Beijing is accused of detaining more than 1 million members of Uyghur and other Muslim minority groups, using forced labor and imposing coercive birth control measures.